ACCESS POINT (or HOTSPOT): An ACCESS POINT is what sends Wi-Fi Signals to your Devices. An ACCESS POINT is also called a

 HASH TAG: This is the symbol that is used on Twitter.
 You create it by pressing “shift and the number 3” on your keyboard.

 HIBERNATE: This is when your computer goes to sleep (it usually shows a black screen) after a certain time in order to save on the Battery Life.

 HOMEPAGE: The first page or website you will see when you open up an Internet Browser.
 This can be changed to whatever website you want it to be.

 HOST ADDRESS: The last part of an IP ADDRESS.
 For example, if my computer’s IP ADDRESS is 192.168.123.132, the HOST ADDRESS part would be .132.

-HOTSPOT (or ACCESS POINT): A place that has Wi-Fi Signals (WIRELESS INTERNET CONNECTION).
+HOTSPOT (or ACCESS POINT): A place that sends Wi-Fi Signals (WIRELESS INTERNET CONNECTION) to devices either for free or for a price.
 This is also called an “ACCESS POINT”.

 HOT SWAPPABLE: This is when a hardware device can be plugged in and start working right away without having to re-start your computer.
 You can also remove the device without having to re-start your computer.